exceedone/exment-manual/docs/plugin_quickstart.md

 This section describes how to create an Exment plug-in.
 For more information on plug-in functions and management methods, see [Plugins](/plugin.md).

+※The classes of the admin library are described with the namespace of Exment v7.0.0 or later ("ExmentAdminCore\Admin").
+If you are using v6.x or lower, please read them as "Encore\Admin".
+For details, please check [Update procedure v7.0.0](/v7_0_0).

 ## Creation method link
 - [trigger](/plugin_quickstart_trigger.md)
 - [page](/plugin_quickstart_page.md)